rfries/enig4s/doc/DesignNotes.md

 ## Concepts

-The machine is represented by an immutable Machine instance, which the defines the number wheels, bus size, wheel and reflector wiring, keyboard/symbol mapping, and plug-board settings.
+The machine is represented by an immutable Machine instance, which the defines the number and order of wheels, bus size, wheel and reflector wiring, keyboard/symbol mapping, and plug-board settings.
 The machine state, which is configured per-message, contains the wheel positions, ring settings, and plugboard configuration.

-The keyboard is represented
-by a `SymbolMap`, which defines all possible keys (and so the bus size) and their mapping to UTF-8 code points.
+The keyboard and indicator lights are represented by a `SymbolMap`, which defines all possible keys (and so the bus size) and their mapping to UTF-8 code points.
 Internally these keys are represented by integers from 0 to n-1, where n is the bus size for the machine; all translation to and from the internal representation is done via a `SymbolMap`.
-The default SymbolMap, "AZ", maps the characters A-Z (i.e. Unicde/ASCII 'A' through 'Z')to the key codes 0-25.
+The default SymbolMap, "AZ", maps the characters A-Z (i.e. Unicde/ASCII 'A' through 'Z') to the key codes 0-25.

 Internally, a Machine consists of several components, most of which transform key codes in various ways.